odoldotol/Either/README.md

 <br><br>

 ## Usage

-This library was created while using [FxTS](https://fxts.dev/), a functional library with strengths in lazy evaluation and concurrent request handling.
+At first, this library was created to be used together with [FxTS](https://fxts.dev/)(a functional library with strengths in lazy evaluation and concurrent processing).
-(not dependent on FxTS).

-This means it is designed to be used with other functional libraries.

 For example, let’s consider three functions: